Update 6/13/2020: Our Topology View just won the Community Choice award! Thank you to all who voted!

 Now, normally, we're not big fans of shouting out to the hills about our accomplishments, but in this case, we're extremely proud of our team: Veethika Mishra, Serena Nichols, Michael Celedonia, Steve Speicher, Jeff Phillips and Christian Vogt.
 The Core77 Design Awards are not just some enterprise software award, where the same software wins every year based on the amount of money paid for advertising or the number of conference booths purchased.

 Instead, the Core77 Design Awards are wide reaching in their critique of modern design aesthetics.
 Other categories in this competition awarded chairs, lamps, offices and tools, showing the broad spread of design considered by the judges.
 The community prize for all of these categories is still open for voting, so go take a wander through the nominees and cast your vote!
+(Update: we won!)
 All the winners, runners-up, and special mentions are eligible for the community prize.

 For our part, this is also the culmination of a great deal of work we've put into the UX overall across our platforms.
 Red Hat has a tradition of taking care of the deeply technical users, but we've realized for some time now that good UX and design makes for a much larger tent under which to gather users of all shades.
 Even the hardest of hardcore computer users appreciates easy and useful UI.